elemental/elemental-web/source/doc-dev/core/environment.rst

    this routine returns the first entry owned by the process with rank `rank`.

-.. cpp:function:: int LocalLength( int n, int shift, int numProcs )
+.. cpp:function:: int Length( int n, int shift, int numProcs )

    Given a vector with :math:`n` entries distributed over `numProcs` processes with shift as defined above, this routine returns the number of entries of the vector which are owned by this process.

-.. cpp:function:: int LocalLength( int n, int rank, int firstRank, int numProcs )
+.. cpp:function:: int Length( int n, int rank, int firstRank, int numProcs )

    Given a vector with :math:`n` entries distributed over `numProcs` processes, with the first entry owned by process `firstRank`, this routine